-This guide is designed for administrators implementing and maintaining the Oracle Tax Reporting Cloud application.
+This guide is designed for administrators implementing and maintaining the Tax Reporting business process.

-Oracle Tax Reporting Cloud provides a starting point for a new implementation of a Oracle Tax Reporting Cloud application.
+Tax Reporting provides a starting point for a new implementation of a Tax Reporting business process.

-Oracle Tax Reporting Cloud calculates your company’s global tax provision, effective tax rate, and deferred tax for tax provisioning purposes.
-The application complies with the standards for accounting for income taxes under US GAAP and IFRS.
+Tax Reporting calculates your company’s global tax provision, effective tax rate, and deferred tax for tax provisioning purposes.
+The business process complies with the standards for accounting for income taxes under US GAAP and IFRS.

 Pretax income by foreign and domestic entities